-Parents / Carers are no longer required to provide supporting documentation to verify their benefit entitlement if they are already in receipt of Benefit.
+Parents / Carers are no longer required to provide supporting documentation to verify their benefit entitlement if they are already in receipt of benefits.
 All we need is for you as the parent / carer to complete and return a Free School Meals application form to enable us to verify your benefit entitlement.
-NB If you are not entitled to Benefit, please supply proof of earnings with your application.
+NB If you are not entitled to benefits, please supply proof of earnings with your application.

-Monmouthshire looked after children will be entitled to claim a free School meal once confirmation from Social Services has been received.
+Monmouthshire looked after children will be entitled to claim a free school meal once confirmation from Social Services has been received.
 Please do not contact the Shared Benefit Service to make enquiries as they are not responsible for assessing this claim.

 It is the parent/carers responsibility to apply for free school meals each academic year.
 Schools will not be able to provide your child with a Free meal until an application has been authorised by the Shared Benefit Service at Torfaen.
-The Shared Benefit Service can be contacted on 0300 456 3559 or emailed at benefitapplication@torfaen.gov.uk
+The Shared Benefit Service can be contacted on https://iweb.itouchvision.com/portal/itouchvision/r/customer/110?p110_report_id=17557073&session=16477657575043&cs=3EZ7_DQ-Jg2RtrSNOaSgnqbqmFJ-8sUpHpJQPIVSmjAb0psMvSdDvrTam0bqbPLaeHuohm6S9oRlo5WSQPTp1Vw